 Here’s what to do instead.

 - Eat a healthy, well-balanced diet 80 percent of the time.

 - Get plenty of fiber through fruits, veggies, legumes, and whole grains.

-- If you must track a macro, aim to get 30 percent of your daily calories from protein.
+- If you must track a macro, aim to eat 1.2 to 1.7 grams of protein per kilogram of body weight each day.
 Or just focus on adding more protein to your diet.

 - Clean eating (v. packaged food) will usually give you more nutritional value for the same caloric intake.
 So aim for at least one clean meal a day.

 - That said, don’t go overboard with the clean eating thing.
 If you’re stressed and short on time, it’s fine to use frozen veggies in your recipe or pop a Weight Watchers meal in the microwave.

 - The other 20 percent of the time, eat what you want.
 Have a waffle.
 Drink a beer.
 Eat delicious comfort food with people you love.

 Track what you eat (at least in the beginning)